 What honours is Claudius prepared to accept and what does he reject?

-Please click to view the extract from Lewis and Reinhold.
+Please click to view the extract from.

 Claudius lists many honours but repeatedly makes it clear that these have been suggested and requested by others.
 He does not tell the Alexandrians that they must set up statues and so forth but grants them permission to do these things if they so wish.
 The inhabitants of the city – presumably at the instigation of their leading citizens – wish to honour Claudius in various ways.
 This declaration of loyalty needs to be brought to the emperor's attention since Claudius, who is miles away in Rome, cannot see for himself that Alexandria is devoted to him.
 But the Alexandrians also gain an opportunity to show their loyalty in Rome itself since one of the statues is to be set up in the capital while its partner remains in Alexandria to become the focus of extravagant rituals.
 These gestures, although apparently instigated by the Alexandrians, are designed to unite Rome and Alexandria to mutual advantage.